 The potential for nesting colonies of Bank Swallows, Cliff Swallows and Northern Rough-winged Swallows to occur within the HIWEC study area was identified during the background review.
 These habitats include shoreline bluffs, river banks, sand piles, abandoned pits, steep rock faces and steep slopes.
 During the field studies completed from 2011 to 2015, no bank or cliff colonially-nesting bird species were recorded in the HIWEC study area.
 Additionally, no colonially-nesting breeding bird habitats were identified within 120 m of the proposed HIWEC location.
 A few isolated cliff and talus slope features were identified during field studies completed in 2014 and 2015, but no nests were observed at these locations (refer to Appendix F2).
-Therefore, this habitat is not present in the HIWEC study area.
+Therefore, this habitat is not present within 120 m of the proposed HIWEC location.